 World backup day was established in 2011 to encourage people to protect their data and avoid them looking like a fool if something were to happen to their computers.

-That is why it is immediately before April Fool’s Day.
+That is why it is immediately before April Fool’s Day to have business cloud storage backup.

 What you should know on World Backup Day!